 - What is your budget for this bathroom transformation?

 - Which type will be easy to maintain?

 - Which background tile will be best when it comes to bathroom safety?

 Tiling your bathroom using mosaic tiles can bring an entirely new look to the area.
-With a wide variety of style options and various ornate types (each with unique features), you are free to choose the one that fits your budget, safety, and the look of you dreams.
-With mosaic tiling, you can mix-and-match the bathroom style as per your mood and budget.
+With a wide variety of style options and various ornate types (each with unique features), you are free to choose the one that fits your budget, safety, and the look of your dreams.
+With mosaic tiling, you can mix and match the bathroom style as per your mood and budget.